 - Remove leaves and plants from around the foundation and clean out rain gutters on a regular basis to encourage groundwater drainage away from your home.
 Ascertain that the earth slopes away from the foundation.

 - Keep organic plant containers, such as those made of straw, wicker, or hemp, clean and dry.

 - Old books and newspapers should be discarded or recycled.
-They may rapidly grow mold if kept in moist areas, such as basements.
+They may rapidly grow mold if kept in moist areas.

 A Mold Remediation Company Serving South Florida

 Contact National Restoration Experts at 754-216-4660 now for 24 hour water damage restoration, fire damage restoration, or black mold removal, or receive a quick quotation from our website.
 In 30 to 60 minutes, our mold remediation team will arrive at your south Florida house or office.

 Do you suspect mold in your home?
 Read about the most common household mold here.